wikimedia/integration-zuul/doc/source/user/config.rst

 :attr:`job.allowed-projects` attribute can be used to restrict the projects which can invoke that job.
-If a job with secrets is defined in an `untrusted-project`, `allowed-projects` is automatically set to that project only, and can not be overridden.
+If a job with secrets is defined in an `untrusted-project`, `allowed-projects` is automatically set to that project only, and can not be overridden (though a :term:`config-project` may still add the job to any project's pipeline regardless of this setting).

 Secrets, like most configuration items, are unique within a tenant, though a secret may be defined on multiple branches of the same